CAT 2020 – Focus on the Process

 Similarly, do not go with “cast in stone” target attempts, if the questions are easy, the number of attempts will go up and they will go down in case of a difficult paper.
 The only target that you should have is to ensure that you attempt the easy (or do-able) questions and leave the difficult or time-consuming questions.
 In cricketing language, I want to dispatch the easy deliveries for fours and sixes and leave the unplayable ones.

 If it is a difficult pitch to bat then the number of playable deliveries will be low, and you should assume that others too will be find it difficult to score, after all it is the same set of questions for all of you.

-In short, take the 3 hours of CAT as a game with 3 levels and have fun in the paper, else CAT will have fun at your expense.
-To find out, who has had the last laugh, you can join me for CAT analysis on 25th November 2018.
-For the first time CL is using an enhanced AI-based percentile predictor to help you analyze and predict your CAT scores.
-Get a fair predicted percentile and your score calculated.
-Stay tuned for all the CAT Day activities.
+In short, take the 2 hours of CAT as a 3 stage game and have fun in the paper, else CAT will have fun at your expense.
+To find out, who has had the last laugh, you can join the Career Launcher team for CAT analysis, Score Calculator, Percentile Predictor, IIM Call Predictor and B School advisory after your slot.
+The details are available at www.careerlauncher.com/cat

 All the best.